nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 **Step 5: Setup Kubernetes master and workers pairing (Part 2)**

 *Initialize and setup kubernetes master node*
+Once completed, you should see *YOur Kubernetes master has initialized successfully!*
 ```
 [root@kuber-master ~]# kubeadm init
 ```